 - 5.1.
 The end of the Noun in the Old and Classical linguistic phases were that which determined its gender and number.
 However, with the advent of the Definite Articles previously classified within the Demonstratives and their popular use they became known as definite articles meaning "the.
-Its form for the Singular Masculine is pA, and for the Feminine Singular A, while the plural is nA.
-It replaced and took the function of the endings of the Noun in the previous phase and became the one that determines the gender and number of the name and thus the end of the name became invaluable, such as the word number of the name "village", where the gender and number of the name are specified in the word not the Teminine ending of the Noun. - 5.2.
+Its form for the Singular Masculine is pA, and for the Feminine Singular tA, while the plural is nA.
+It replaced and took the function of the endings of the Noun in the previous phase and became the one that determines the gender and number of the name and thus the end of the name became invaluable, such as the word pA-dmit "village", where the gender and number of the name are specified in the word dmit according to the Definite Article of the Masculine Singular Preceding the Noun, not the Feminine ending of the Noun. - 5.2.
 Possessive was expressed in the Old and Classical Linguistic Phases with the traditional patterns used to express Possessives through the context of speech.
 The Possessive Adjectives in its current and recognized form were not known until the end of the Classical Phase.
 They used to express Possessives in the past in more than one way.
 The most famous was the addition of the Suffix Pronoun to names or adding names to other names through direct or indirect genitive.
 By the end of the Classical Phase the matter became completely different as the Possessive Article + Suffix Pronoun + Owned Noun corresponded to the Possessive Article in gender and number as follows: